-Does not apply to Music majors (other than Music in Liberal Arts) or students pursuing licensure in Early Childhood Education.
+\Does not apply to Music majors (other than Music in Liberal Arts) or students pursuing licensure in Early Childhood Education.

-For a complete listing of all undergraduate majors and minors, see Catalog Index, page 392.
+For a complete listing of all undergraduate majors and minors, see pages 5 and 6.
 Specific major and minor requirements, course descriptions and other programs of study are described in detail in Section VIII of this catalog.